zettsu-t/cppMockgen/howToUse.md

-To mock the instance, we need to replace its type with the forwarder. "varSwapper.hpp" defines a macro to do this and tested codes can include "varSwapper.hpp" in testing (surround it with `#ifdef TESTING ... #endif`). `MyUnittest` is a namespace for generated codes here.
+To mock the instance, we need to replace its type with the forwarder. "varSwapper.hpp" defines a macro to do this and tested code can include "varSwapper.hpp" in testing (surround it with `#ifdef TESTING ... #endif`). `MyUnittest` is a namespace for generated code here.

 ```cpp
 using ::Sample1::Vars::anObject;